If you’re coming to Argentina, it’s likely you’ll be visiting Buenos Aires.

 Also, don’t drink the local brand alcohol.
 This is safety related, but also just a friendly word of wisdom.

-That stuff will make your head spin (might as well drink prison vodka like Orange is the New Black!).
+That stuff will make your head spin (you might as well drink prison vodka like Orange is the New Black!).

 Splurge on the labels you recognize and you’ll keep your wits about you much longer.
 You’re welcome.